forwardemail/forwardemail.net/app/views/docs/best-quantum-safe-encrypted-email-service/index.md

          IMAP->>You: Success!
      ```

-5. [Compressed backups of your encrypted mailboxes](#backups) are made hourly.
+5. [Compressed backups of your encrypted mailboxes](#backups) are made daily.
 You can also request a new backup at any time or download the latest backup from <a href="/my-account/domains" target="_blank" rel="noopener noreferrer" class="alert-link">My Account <i class="fa fa-angle-right"></i> Domains</a> <i class="fa fa-angle-right"></i> Aliases.
 If you decide to switch to another email service, then you can easily migrate, download, export, and purge your mailboxes and backups at anytime.

 ## Technologies